theobald-software/theobald-software.github.io/content/_en/xtract-is/bw-loader/example-scenario/creating-an-infocube.md

 ---
 Before we now discuss the last type of loading, the transaction data, we need an InfoCube into which the data can be loaded.
 Create a new SSIS package, define an OleDB source in the Sales test table and link the pipeline with a BW Loader target.
-Then click on the link *Create Cube* in the editor.
-The following window will open.
-Through the pipeline that you already linked from the source, Xtract IS already "knows" how the cube should look like.
-One InfoObject for each element will be needed to create a cube.
+Click the link *Create Cube* in the editor.
+The following window opens:.

 ![BWLoader-Create-InfoCube-01](/img/content/BWLoader-Create-InfoCube-01.png){:class="img-responsive"}
+ Through the already linked pipeline, Xtract IS has the correct properties of the cube.
+One InfoObject for each element is necessary to create a cube.

 OrderID was not in the system as an InfoObject up to now, which is why it should be created by clicking the *Create* link: